CieloInfinito/I-Will-Find-A-Way/README.md

-Below is an English version of the README file for GitHub:

----

 # I Will Find a Way

 A Python graphical application to visualize and compare the **A\*** and **Dijkstra** pathfinding algorithms in real time.
 This tool lets you experiment with different heuristic functions and movement configurations (with or without diagonals), making it a valuable resource for learning and analyzing these algorithms.